01/01/81 Baggy Trousers (Top of the Pops)

 08/06/81 Embarrassment/Baggy Trousers/Madness (Pinkpop Festival)

 Madness perform outdoors in front of almost 50,000 people at the 12th Pinkpop Festival in Geleen in the Netherlands.
 The crowd are way down below, behind ten foot-high fencing while up above, Madness are turning in a strong performance.
-Three songs have been broadcast on various TV programmes over the years, the rest of the set is out there to be heard on bootleg cassette.
+Only three songs have been broadcast on various TV programmes over the years unfortunately.
 Ian Dury looks on from the side of the stage and later invites members of Madness and UB40 to join his band for the finale of “Sex and Drugs and Rock n’ Roll” – he even persuades Mike to sing along which he does briefly…in an out-of-tune kind of way.
-An interview may also have been shown as part of the original broadcast.

 It’s children’s TV time and in the audience are quite a few young die-hard fans in Madness t-shirts, hats and shades.
 This is the only (non-live) TV performance’ of ‘Grey Day’, they’d been busy touring the world since the single was released back in April.
 And they’re about to jet off again, this time to Nassau in the Bahamas to record their third album.
 Before they go, they give viewers a sneak preview of what to expect with a new tune called ‘Shut Up’.
 However it’s a different version to the one which ends up getting released.

 Click here to see: Appearance/Shut Up (Razzmatazz) 07/07/81